EMUnion/MirrorServerReforged/docs/introduction-en.md

 I'll simply introduce it.

-**CAUTION: MSR will change the working-dictionary while the mirror server is online.
-If you wanna use the plugin functions about files (for example QBM), you should stop the mirror server first before you use them.**

 ## Getting Started

 This plugin will initalize when the first run, it will do the following opeartions